Andrulla Blanchette: Professional career

 In 1996, Andrulla was named Women's Physique Worlds European Bodybuilder of the Year.
 She won the Ms. Olympia lightweight title in 2000, and just missed retaining the title the following year.
 When asked about drugs, she said, "People aren't stupid, they know what's going on, and I'm not going to insult them with a fib."
 In 2002, Blanchette was scheduled to compete Ms. International, but was disqualified on Thursday night for not signing a contract to compete.

 Legacy

-Currently, she is the most successful female British bodybuilder in the world, by being the only British bodybuilder to win the Ms. Olympia.
+Currently, she is the only British bodybuilder to win the Ms. Olympia.